 A blow to the head can cause more than a headache – it may result in a concussion, a brain injury that can affect the way you think, feel, and move.
 However, with prompt, accurate diagnosis and treatment, you can return to your active life, safely.

-At the Allegheny Health Network (AHN) Orthopaedic Institute Concussion Center, you receive concussion care that’s on par with the country’s best programs.
+At Allegheny Health Network (AHN) you receive concussion care that’s on par with the country’s best programs.
 Our team includes experts who use the latest techniques to diagnose and treat concussions.
 This level of care helps you feel like your old self as quickly as possible.

 A concussion is a brain injury that occurs when your brain is shaken vigorously in your skull that could have been a result from a direct blow to the head or other areas of your body.
 A concussion can also result from a sudden deceleration without ever making any contact such as a whiplash type of injury.
 Concussions are common in sports injuries, but they can also result from falls and car accidents.

-The Concussion Center at Allegheny Health Network: Why Choose Us?
+Concussion care at Allegheny Health Network: Why choose us?

 At AHN, you have access to complete concussion care.
 Our sports medicine physicians, licensed athletic trainers, and physical therapists are experienced in treating concussions.
 We detect symptoms that can be easy to miss, such as mental fog and difficulty concentrating.
 For further management of concussions, we connect you with additional AHN specialists including neurologists for persistent headaches, optometrists for vision therapy and speech therapists.